 Amazingly, during the dry season, a tour is offered of these facilities.
 However, it is advised you take a translator is you cannot speak Japanese – purely for safety reasons.

 Do you want to ensure your drain is efficient as possible, no matter the size, then please don’t hesitate to contact us.
-You can give us a call on 01335 360879 and we will be more than happy to help.
+Whether you’re looking for drain unblocking, drainage repairs, or suffering from smelly drains, give us a call on 01335 360879 and we will be more than happy to help.